Lynyrd Skynyrd and Neil Young

 It is this perceived "attitude" which has led to Lynyrd Skynyrd earning a reputation as a "racist" band.
 Inasmuch as the fact that the band often performed with a Confederate flag as a backdrop, the label and perception has been hard to shake.

-So how could a song championing such liberal causes as civil rights, justice and equality become such an anthem for the party and policies of segrationist George Wallace?
-Much as conservatives on the right fundamentally misunderstood Bruce Springsteen's "Born in the USA" and Neil Young's "Rockin' in the Free World", again there is a wholesale mis-appropriation of Skynyrd's message.
-(See the 2004 Election in this unbelievably distorted comparison of Lynyrd Skynyrd, George Bush, John Kerry, & Neil Young).
+So how could a song championing such liberal causes as civil rights, justice and equality become such an anthem for the policies of segregationist and ultra-radical conservative George Wallace*?
+Much as conservatives on the right fundamentally misunderstood Bruce Springsteen's "Born in the USA" and Neil Young's "Rockin' in the

 The following article traces the long arc and full circle of the song's history, where -- in the end -- you can be the judge and vote along with several thousand others on the song's true intent and meaning.

-Lynyrd Skynyrd's "Sweet Home Alabama" meaning is often interpreted as being "racist" because of the the lyrics reference "In Birmingham [where a black church was bombed killing 4 young girls] they love the governor [George Wallace ]" who was a segrationist.
+Lynyrd Skynyrd's "Sweet Home Alabama" meaning is often interpreted as being "racist" because of the the lyrics reference "In Birmingham [where a black church was bombed killing 4 young girls] they love the governor [George Wallace ]" who was a segregationist.
 This interpretation and analysis has been intelligently reasoned, hotly debated, passionately argued, bickered over, volleyed about, and scrupulously dissected .
 After singing this line, Skynyrd sing "Boo, boo, boo!" as if to disapprove of Wallace and his policies of racism.

 As for the "Boo, boo, boo!" chorus, some have dismissed it as Skynyrd 's wink at racism.
 Joshua Marshall writes in Talking Points Memo: "It always seemed to me more likely that that shadow lyric is a mocking allusion to anti-Wallace protestors."
 Nonetheless, many still regard the song to be a paean to the South's disregard for the civil rights movement.